stephenslater/Crowd-Dynamics/docs/performance.md

 ## Process

 To measure scaling we used an AWS EMR cluster of 8 m4.xlarge workers (which have 4 cores each) to compute historical analytics on the detected objects that we identified from 150 GB of video.
+Here's a fun image of all the cores on all 8 workers being used.

 ![8nodes](images/8nodes.png)